parupet/parupet/README.md

 Sometimes I'm tabbed out.
 Also in regards to whispers I oftentimes don't notice them for a while... lol.
 And while I do roleplay, I do not roleplay on ponytown.
 My roleplay blog is https://transorbital-niche.tumblr.com/

+To extend the 'DNI' - if you unironically use the Nazi word 'degenerate' to refer to other people, or to art, kindly fuck off.
+And if you're fanpol / an anti / American Feelings Yakuza / culturally puritan / Evangelist at heart / etc, we will not get along.

 While I keep up with its story, I have little interest in Deltarune.
 DR ponies approaching me as if I am "their" Gaster in any sentiment is an automatic block.
 I have an itchy trigger finger and a blocklist a mile long.

 Lastly, I am weary about Sans ponies.
 Sanster might be my OTP but I do not know who you are.
 Who are you.
 Go away.